 What you learned: Transform graphics and frames

 - With the Selection tool, click a graphic to select it.
 Drag a corner to resize the frame, not the graphic, hiding or revealing parts of the graphic.

 - Press Control+Shift (Windows) or Command+Shift (macOS) and drag a corner to resize the frame and the graphic within.

-- Flip graphics horizontally or vertically, or rotate them, by changing values in the Control panel above the document.
+- Flip graphics horizontally or vertically, or rotate them, by changing values in the Transform section of the Properties panel.

-- Apply fitting commands to selected graphics by choosing Object > Fitting and choosing a command to achieve a perfect fit.
+- Apply fitting commands to selected graphics by selecting a fitting command in the Properties panel to achieve a perfect fit.

 What you learned: Graphic linking

-- Graphics placed in InDesign are linked by default to the original file outside of InDesign.
-If a placed graphic is updated outside of InDesign — in Adobe Photoshop CC for instance — the graphic is automatically updated in InDesign.
+Graphics placed in InDesign are linked by default to the original file outside InDesign.
+If a placed graphic is updated outside InDesign — in Adobe Photoshop for instance — the graphic is automatically updated in InDesign.

 - Select an image in the Links panel and click the Go To Link button to select the image.